-- Credit risk;
+- Credit risk ;

-Liquidity risk; and
+- Liquidity risk; and

-- · Liquidity risk ; a

 - Market risk

 Risk management framework

 The Company's board of directors has overall responsibility for the establishment and oversight of the Company risk management framework.
 The board of directors is responsible for developing and monitoring the Company risk management policies.